Questioning and surveillance

 The Gardaí have a common law power to stop motorists at random in order to detect and prevent crime.
 This power can be used, for example, to stop cars near pubs to identify drunk drivers or in order to check cars passing through an area where a lot of crime had been committed.

-There are a considerable number of statutory provisions which allow the Gardaí to stop anyone for certain purposes, but there is only one which specifically permits a Garda to stop and question someone, short of arresting the person.
+There are numerous statutory provisions which allow the Gardaí to stop someone for certain purposes.
+However, the only statutory provision which specifically permits a Garda to stop and question someone, short of arresting the person, is section 30 of the Offences Against the State Act 1939.

-The Criminal Justice (Surveillance) Act 2009, which became law in July 2009, provides a statutory framework for evidence obtained by secret surveillance.
+The Criminal Justice (Surveillance) Act 2009 provides a statutory framework for evidence obtained by secret surveillance.
 It is intended that such surveillance be used to combat serious criminal, subversive or terrorist activity.
 The Act provides for a judicial authorisation procedure for surveillance and a complaints procedure.

 Interception of phone calls and packages